Board of Directors Updated 1/2/2025

 Mary McPherson, Ph.D., was on the IDA-GA Board until Dec.
 2023.
 Dr. McPherson earned her Bachelor of Arts degree in History from Oglethorpe University, Master of Science degree in Instructional Technology, and Doctor of Philosophy in Educational Policy Studies at Georgia State University.
 She started her career in DeKalb County Public Schools teaching high school and transitioned to St. Martin’s Episcopal School where she served as both a classroom educator and administrator for twenty one years: first as Director of Academic Technology and most recently as Elementary School Principal.
 In her eleven years as principal, she helped to identify and support students with language-based learning differences and was an integral part of developing a program at St. Martin’s that specifically supports students diagnosed with a reading impairment.
 She continued to see additional needs within the independent school community to serve students who have strengths in visual/spatial understanding who also need support with language development.
 This led her to found Courage Schools where she serves as Head of School.

-Lisa Murray served at Vice President of IDA-GA, rolling off the board Dec.
+Lisa Murray served as Vice President of IDA-GA, rolling off the board on Dec.
 31, 2022. is the Director of Academic Operations at The Schenck School in Atlanta.
 Prior to her role in administration, Lisa was a 4th-grade teacher at Schenck.
 Before coming to Schenck, she taught middle school and 4th grade at the Swift School in Roswell.
 Lisa has also taught adults, using the Orton-Gillingham (OG) approach, at Literacy Action, Inc. in downtown Atlanta and The Cobb Literacy Council in Cobb County.
 In addition, Lisa has been a private OG tutor.
 She is a Clinical Supervisor with the Orton-Gillingham Academy (OGA).
 She is the parent of a dyslexic learner.
+Lisa is now (2024) the Associate Head of School for Academic Programs at the Windward School in New York.

 Whitney Phippen served on the board until 2021.
 She became a member of IDA while working as an Orton-Gillingham certified learning specialist teaching at Holy Innocents’ Episcopal School.
 Prior to Holy Innocents’ Whitney worked as an Inclusion Specialist at the Adaptive Learning Center, a preschool inclusion program that serves students with mild to severe disabilities.
 While at ALC, she completed her Masters in Special Education with a primary focus on Behavior Analysis.
 Whitney is originally from California, but she and her family have now been Atlanta residents for 10 years.
 Although she is no longer supporting students in the classroom, she is a mother of two toddlers who both attend The Atlanta Speech School.
 Having embraced her own challenges with dyslexia, Whitney is committed to advocating for others with learning differences.